-The first five mods to break out your credit card for?
-This time we realise that it’s what’s on the inside that counts… Here’s our first five interior mods you should get your hands on.
+Want to spruce up the inside of your car?
+Here’s our first five interior mods that you should get your hands on.

 So, the number one of our first five interior mods.
 What will be the king of them all?
 Surely it has to be the humble gear knob, right?
 I mean, think about it, is a car really modified without an aftermarket, or at least uprated, shifter?
 And that’s another thing, back in the day it was an FC rule that we would only call them shifters, because we used to giggle like little girls when writing the word knob.
 We’ve obviously grown up a bit now though… not!

 Anyway, knobs come in all shapes and sizes.
 Some people like a big one, some like a fat one, and some want nothing more than for them to be a bit of a showpiece.
 But, the only really important thing lads, is how they fit in your hand, that’s the key to the best performance.

 Shifting effectively is a timing and coordination game and, believe it or not, getting the right knob can make a huge difference to how you drive.
 It’s not just about looks, or the flashy brand (although both can have a lot to do with what you choose), many tuners still use weighted items to help assist with the throw and get a more positive change.
 So, the weight helps, but always bear in mind that the most valuable knob from a performance point of view is one that simply feels right.

 The only thing to watch out for here is fitments.
 You really do get what you pay for, so always look for a good quality item that lists your specific model as an application.
 You don’t want it coming off in your hand at an inconvenient moment now, do you?
 Most good knobs will simply screw onto the thread left on the standard gearstick.
 Or, you might need a tailored one if your car has a ‘lift up reverse’ or other awkward fitment.
 In other words, one car may be different to the next, and there’s no such thing as a truly universal gear knob.